 Neto offers a SaaS platform for businesses to run their ecommerce store and point-of-sale on, as well as tools to manage their stock management and warehouses.
 They also do in-house website development for clients who use the ecommerce platform.

-I joined in 2017 to take ownership of the Neto public website.
+I joined Neto in 2017 to take ownership of the Neto public website.

-Along with building out our web capabilities, my role also encompassed assisting with paid acquisition, marketing campaigns, designing print assets, analytics, copywriting, user testing and product design.
+Along with building out our web capabilities, my role also encompassed:

 What?
 We have no landing pages?

-Before I joined, the marketing team had no way to create dedicated campaign landing pages.
+Before I joined Neto, the marketing team had no way to create dedicated landing pages for campaigns.
 Most paid acquisition were directed to the homepage or the free trial page, which were low relevance to the actual campaigns and therefore gave us junk quality scores.

-The first win for the new CMS was giving marketing the ability to build landing pages from a set of pre-built components.
+The first win for the new CMS was to give marketing staff the ability to build landing pages from a set of pre-defined components.

 We established a list of components (eg. hero banner, feature list, call-to-action, etc.) and every possible permutations they might have.
 From this, I built flexible templates and data structures using Craft’s matrix to accommodate different messaging and layouts.